Dorcus rectus

 Dorcus rectus, the little stag beetle, is a species of beetles in the family Lucanidae.
-It can be found in China(Liaoning), Korea, Japan, Taiwan and Russia.
+It can be found in China(Liaoning), Korea, Japan, Russia.
 These beetles have a distinctive red shell that separates them from Dorcus curvidens.
 Males of this species have been observed to have mandible trimorphism, a characteristic that has only been described in two species of Lucanidae—with the other one being Odontolabis cuvera—"and a small number of other invertebrates" as of 2017.
 The mandibles are used by males as weapons.